krauss/HaveMetal/README.md

 ## Welcome the HaveMetal Project

 HaveMetal project was initially nothing but a concept idea that eventually came across with a real life application.
 The main goal of this project is to teach machines how to read engineer drawings the same way humans beings do, using deep learning models and a specific device with scan capabilities.
+TEST

 After downloading the image, the following command will crate and run a container with the image: